 On August 13, 2013 the Tollway issued \$217,390,000 of Toll Highway Senior Revenue Bonds, 2013 Series B-1 (Refunding).
 The bonds advance refunded \$228,195,000 of the Tollway's Toll Highway Senior Priority Revenue Bonds, 2005 Series A. The bonds also financed costs of issuance.
 The bonds were sold as serial bonds maturing on December 1 of each of the years 2016 through 2018.
 All bonds were sold bearing a 5.0% interest rate.
-The bonds were sold at yields which produced an Original Issue Premium of \$32,127,075.
-The bonds are not subject to optional redemption.
-The bonds were not insured.
-The outstanding amount of the bonds is \$93,305,000.
+The bonds were sold at yields which produced an original issue premium of \$32,127,075, were not subject to optional redemption, and were not insured.
+The bonds are no longer outstanding; their final maturity was December 1, 2018.
 The purpose of the refunding was to reduce debt service.
-The aggregate difference in debt service between the refunding debt, if outstanding through final maturity, and the refunded debt, had it remained outstanding through final maturity, net of Tollway funds on hand that were applied to the refunding transaction, was \$14.4 million.
+The aggregate difference in debt service between the refunding debt through final maturity and the refunded debt, had it remained outstanding through final maturity, net of Tollway funds on hand that were applied to the refunding transaction, was \$14.4 million.
 The present value of such savings was estimated at \$13.2 million at the time of the transaction's closing.